-Rentals are less time-consuming overall, but, do require maintenance and oversight.
-These assets have the potential to appreciate over time, which means additional profit should you decide to sell in the future.
+Rentals are less time-consuming and labor-intensive at the onset, but they do require maintenance and oversight.
+However, rentals have the potential to appreciate over time, which can mean additional profit should you decide to sell in the future.

-Only you can determine if you are best suited for the fast pace of rehabs—or if you prefer the more relaxed aspects of overseeing the management of rental properties.
-And, of course, there are pros and cons of rehab investments vs. rentals.
+Are you ready for the fast pace of rehabs?
+Or do you prefer the more relaxed aspects of overseeing the management of rental properties?
+There are pros and cons of rehabs and rentals to consider.
 But, the main question to ask yourself is, “Do I want to earn a quick return or enjoy a steady influx of income over a longer period of time?”

 So, let’s delve a bit more into both.

-Rehab-and-flips are a great tool to generate quick income by renovating and selling at a relatively fast pace.
+Rehab-and-flips can gain quick income if renovated and sold at a relatively fast pace and good profit margin.
 Successful rehabs spend less on renovations than on the property purchase to achieve desirable income at resale.
-Time is of the essence because the faster you flip, the sooner you score that return on your investment.
-Plus, time is money!
-The more time spent fixing-up a property means less dollars earned in the long run.
+Time is money in these scenarios because the faster you flip, the sooner you score that return on your investment.

 These assets are perfect for those who have a knack for finding great deals and purchasing properties for pennies on the dollar.
 The state of the current economy is also something to consider.

-We mentioned higher interest rates earlier.
-While it’s true rates have risen, some experts expect them to hover where they are (around 4 – 4.5%) for a while.
-By some accounts, this may cause a surge in attempts to purchase homes before rates go up again.
+Interest rates are expected to hover around the 4 percent range in 2020, give or take, according to The Mortgage Reports.
+By some accounts, this may cause a surge in attempts to purchase homes before rates go up in the future.
 Others predict housing costs to continue rising due to the scarcity of inventory in the face of high demand.
-After all, there is only so much real estate to go around.
-The point is, if you think you’d be successful investing in rehabs, well, the current environment could prove you right.
+So, if you think you’d be successful investing in rehabs, well, the current environment could prove you right.

-Rentals offer the ability to earn consistent income over a period of time.
-Many a successful landlord enjoys the steady influx of cash rental property generates.
-Location and desirability are key components of that success.
-You definitely want ensure longevity of leases, but you also want to capture the potential bonus of property appreciation if you decide to sell in the future.
+Rental property earns consistent income over a period of time.
+Successful landlords enjoy the steady influx of cash that rental property generates.
+Location and desirability are key to their success.
+However, not only do you want ensure longevity of leases, you also want to capture the potential bonus of property appreciation if you decide to sell in the future.

 Careful oversight and proper maintenance keep tenants happy and the property well-preserved.
-But, both require a bit of management.
+But both require management.
 Keeping a close eye on expenses without skimping on important repairs is critical.
-Plainly speaking, rentals are a good investment if your overall expenses are less than collected rents.
+Plainly speaking, rentals are only profitable investments if your expenses are less than collected rents.

 With that in mind, rental property includes an interesting mix of opportunity: